Virtual Event: Dog Dance

 Maciel is also the Artistic Director and choreographer of DZ Maciel, her company that intersects dance theater works with community engagement.
 Moving thoughtfully through dance, theater, speech, and song DZ Maciel creates deeply relatable performance work, appealing to the humanity in us, embracing rigor and concept in their unique blend of theater and dance, both highly entertaining and insightful; equal parts introspection and exposition.
 Each of DZ’s dynamic works are an invitation to the audience, they are a stream of thought-provoking images that by their nature elicit conversation.
 At the core of DZ’s creations is community engagement often pairing works with artists markets, partnering non-profits, Q&A’s, and community engagement projects, Maciel builds up teams in pursuit of both high caliber art, and an integrated art making practice.
 Anyone who works with or witnesses her is welcomed warmly into their examination of the human condition, of our relationship to ourselves, and to each other.
 DZ Maciel has been seen at The Kennedy Center, Dixon Place, Situations Gallery, Triskelion Arts, Creative Cultural Center, the Center for Performance Research, University of Florida, and the Jerusalem Academy of Music and Dance.
 Their current work Take On Me continues to tour the New York City area!
 Recently, Maciel’s choreography was also seen in R&B artist Gallant’s new music video for Sharpest Edges.
 In 2014, she also wrote and produced the play Don’t Date Me which premiered at Squitieri Studio Theater for Florida Player’s New Works Festival.

-As a dance educator, she has worked nationally with communities of all ages, most recently at Wayne State University with Liz Lerman’s Critical Response Process, at Jacob’s Pillow as part of a their STEAM program, and with bilingual communities throughout N.Y.C with elderly folks at Arts by the People and bi-lingual communities with Mi Casita.
+As a dance educator, she has worked nationally with communities of all ages, most recently at Wayne State University with Liz Lerman’s Critical Response Process, at Jacob’s Pillow, and with bilingual communities throughout N.Y.C with elderly folks at Arts by the People and bi-lingual communities with Mi Casita.

 Oh no!
 You missed this one!
 Check our calendar for future events.